LimitPoint/ScaleAudio/README.md

 ```
 Arguments:

-1. **asset:AVAsset** - The [AVAsset] for the audio file to be scaled.
+1. **asset: AVAsset** - The [AVAsset] for the audio file to be scaled.

-2. **factor:Double** - A scale factor < 1 slows down the audio, a factor > 1 speeds it up.
+2. **factor: Double** - A scale factor < 1 slows down the audio, a factor > 1 speeds it up.
 For example if the audio is originally 10 seconds long and the scale factor is 2 then the scaled audio will be 20 seconds long.
 If factor is 0.5 then scaled audio will be 5 seconds long.

-3. **singleChannel:Bool** - The [AVAssetReader] that reads the file can deliver the audio data interleaved with alternating samples from each channel (singleChannel = false) or as a single merged channel (singleChannel = true).
+3. **singleChannel: Bool** - The [AVAssetReader] that reads the file can deliver the audio data interleaved with alternating samples from each channel (singleChannel = false) or as a single merged channel (singleChannel = true).

-4. **destinationURL:URL** - A [URL] that specifies the location for the output file.
+4. **destinationURL: URL** - A [URL] that specifies the location for the output file.
 The extension chosen for this URL should be compatible with the next argument for file type.

-5. **avFileType:AVFileType** - An [AVFileType] for the desired file type that should be compatible with the previous argument for file extension.
+5. **avFileType: AVFileType** - An [AVFileType] for the desired file type that should be compatible with the previous argument for file extension.

-6. **progress** - An optional handler that is periodically executed to send progress messages and values.
+6. **progress: Closure** - An optional handler that is periodically executed to send progress messages and values.

-7. **completion** - A handler that is executed when the operation has completed to send a message of success or not.
+7. **completion: Closure** - A handler that is executed when the operation has completed to send a message of success or not.

 [App]: https://developer.apple.com/documentation/swiftui/app